jncraton/box-line-text/readme.md

 </details>

-This tool generally assumes that you are screencasting from a laptop or desktop, so it is optimized for using a mouse to create figures and a physical keyboard to create text.
-It has limited touch and pen support.
-There are much better tools available for that type of interface.
+This tool assumes that you are screencasting from a laptop or desktop, so it is optimized for using a mouse to create figures and a physical keyboard to create text.
+It does not provide touch and pen support.

 FAQ
 ---